genitrust/dashwallet-ios/WallofCoins-README.md

 * 403 will have details: "Not permitted to create a hold while an open hold or order with status WD is current."
 * 404 returned when the offer no-longer is available (either the time expired or the ad will now be negative.)

+if you get status code 403, then you have to delete active hold first then need to create hold again.
+As you have **auth token** available, you need to call Get Hold API by passing **auth token** as **X-Coins-Api-Token** in header, which will return active hold in response.
+Get Hold API returns array of hold in response, then user need to delete active hold with status is equal to “AC” by calling Delete Hold API by passing **auth token** as **X-Coins-Api-Token** in header.
+Suppose user do not get any active holds then it means that there is some pending order. so you need to get all orders and find pending order with status = "WD" and give option to confirm deposite Or cancel Order functionality.
 ##### Hold Status :

 PE = Pending